sravanthi-reddy/MultiSigWallet/README.md

 To use this project, follow these steps:

-1. Start Ganache.
+- Start Ganache.

-2. Deploy the multisig wallet contract to the Ganache network:
+- Deploy the multisig wallet contract to the Ganache network:

-3. Run the test script:
+- Run the interact script using `node interact.js`
+- run `truffle test` to test the whole smart contract

 This will run the test suite and output the results to the console.